Lombiq/Hastlayer-Hardware-Framework---Catapult/Readme.md

     - Catapult User Guide: A very good reference for developing and debugging your FPGA design in Catapult.
 - [Troubleshooting](Docs/Troubleshooting.md)

-The authors acknowledge the [Texas Advanced Computing Center (TACC)](http://www.tacc.utexas.edu) at The University of Texas at Austin for providing {HPC, visualization, or storage} resources that have contributed to the development project work published in this project.
+Catapult acknowledgment: The authors acknowledge the [Texas Advanced Computing Center (TACC)](http://www.tacc.utexas.edu) at The University of Texas at Austin for providing HPC resources that have contributed to the development of this project.
 This material is based on work supported by access to [Project Catapult](https://www.microsoft.com/en-us/research/project/project-catapult/) hardware and technology donated by Microsoft.